DBHeise/CyberSaucier/README.md

 This is a wrapper around [CyberChef](https://github.com/gchq/CyberChef) to allow for programmatic running of recipes.

+How is this different from [CyberChef-server](https://github.com/gchq/CyberChef-server)?
+At the time of its creation this was the only project that accomplished the goal of allowing programmatic access to CyberChef (CyberChef server was created on 21 Jun 2019, whereas this was created 18 Jan 2019).
+In addition, this wrapper includes recipies as part of the server (via server-side json files...either static or from a git repo), and a few other helpful features.
+The fundamental purpose of this service is to run a single input against multiple recipies and see which ones produce "output" (aka juice or sauce).

 ---
 ## How do I use it
-well you've got a couple of options, but I recommend the following:
+Well you've got a couple of options, but I recommend the following:
 * Clone the repo
 * Edit the cybersaucier.json file to your liking
   * specifically point it to a folder or git repo that contains the recipies you use